SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2014-02-12-unity-multiplayer-games-a-review.markdown

 ###### Chapter 2 “Photon Unity Networking”

-PUN (or Photon Unity Network)&nbsp; is an online service which provides multiple levels of support to games and surprisingly the basic client and backend service is free (to a point), the Author picked a really good example of a cloud game networking provider to build a well-rounded example.&nbsp; Starting off small the author goes through all the basics of connecting to the service and discovering the capabilities that have been enabled for a game.
+PUN (or Photon Unity Network)  is an online service which provides multiple levels of support to games and surprisingly the basic client and backend service is free (to a point), the Author picked a really good example of a cloud game networking provider to build a well-rounded example.
+Starting off small the author goes through all the basics of connecting to the service and discovering the capabilities that have been enabled for a game.

 Particular attention is made to the slightly more advanced features such as lobbies, chat rooms and finding friends on the service.

 ###### Chapter 3 “Photon Server – Star Collector”

-SO as not to lure you into picking an external service over what Unity3D gives you for free, here the author takes a step back and gives you a comparison between PUN’s offerings against Unity3D’s standard implementation.&nbsp; With that set, here we start building a full client game and plugging together all the components discovered in the previous chapter.&nbsp; All aiming towards building a more dedicated networking game called Star Collector.
+SO as not to lure you into picking an external service over what Unity3D gives you for free, here the author takes a step back and gives you a comparison between PUN’s offerings against Unity3D’s standard implementation.
+With that set, here we start building a full client game and plugging together all the components discovered in the previous chapter.
+All aiming towards building a more dedicated networking game called Star Collector.

 ###### Chapter 4 “Player.IO – Bot Wars”